-The assumption here is that you've probably used CVS before, and are dying to get a Subversion server up and running ASAP.
+The assumption here is that you've probably used version control before before, and are dying to get a Subversion server up and running ASAP.
 Chapter 5, Repository Administration and Chapter 6, Server Configuration will show you how to create your first repository and make it available over the network.
-After that's done, Chapter 3, Guided Tour and Appendix A, Subversion for CVS Users are the fastest routes to learning the Subversion client while drawing on your CVS experience.
+After that's done, Chapter 2, Basic Usage and Appendix B, Subversion for CVS Users are the fastest routes to learning the Subversion client.